 At the facility level, CAVHS continues to alter their emergency operation procedures and implement a number of universal safety precautions in response to guidance from the local and federal government.
 While on the premises (except when alone in private work areas) masks are required of all patients, employees, and visitors, without exceptions.
-Where possible, the facility has limited face-to-face patient contact and has supported increased use of telehealth modalities when providing care to our Veterans.
+The facility continues to utilize telehealth modalities, in addition to face-to-face patient contact when providing care to our Veterans.
 For inpatient and residential services, in-person visitation has been limited, and increased use of virtual family visits has been encouraged.
+As the pandemic numbers decrease, these modalities are subject to change.
 To protect our most vulnerable Veterans, some inpatient and residential services are operating on work-in-place orders, where patients and employees restrict movement to their respective units and are required to undergo routine COVID-19 testing to limit viral exposure and spread.
 Our Employee Health Service closely monitors all possible exposures and conducts contact tracing when necessary.
 A mandated quarantine period followed by COVID-19 testing with a negative result is required for any employee who has tested positive for the virus prior to returning to work.